Being the mom of two teens, it is prime time for me to find good safety tips for new drivers, specifically my new drivers!

 - Most fatal nighttime crashes involving teen drivers happen between 9 p.m. and midnight.

-- Parents are the #1 influencer on teens’ driving behavior.
+- Parents are the #1 influence on teens’ driving behavior.

-- Parents need to practice driving with their teen even AFTER they get their license.
+- Practice driving with your teen even AFTER they get their license.

 - Parents should drive how they want their teen to drive.

 - Set rules in the home that nobody, including you, will answer the phone or text while driving.